How to Get Out of a Reading Slump

 Sometimes the number of pages in a book can seem overwhelming when you're in a reading slump.
 A great technique is to start small and work your way up.

-3 - Reread a favourite
+3 - Reread a favorite

 4 - Change your location

 Sometimes setting is key!
 If you're bored with your surroundings, it will likely translate into your hobby.
+So if you always read in the same chair (hi, reading corner), your brain might associate it with the slump.
+Shake things up!

-It's ok to chill!
-If you have a lot going on at the moment, don't punish yourself by being angry at your lack of reading.
-It's ok to have a short rest while you organise your life or recoup your thoughts.
-When you do feel like you're ready to pick up a book again, you'll likely enjoy it even more before.
-Your mind may be thankful for the break.
+Life gets busy, brains get tired, and forcing yourself to read when you’re not feeling it can actually make things worse.
+If you have a lot going on at the moment, don't punish yourself by being angry at your lack of reading.You’re still a reader, even if you’re not currently devouring books.
+Trust that the mood will return, and probably when you least expect it.
+When you do feel like you're ready to pick up a book again, you'll likely enjoy it even more than before.
+And your mind may be thankful for the break.

 6 - Try an audiobook